-You’ll board a monorail train which will take you to the main terminal.
+You’ll board an elevated subway like train which will take you to the main terminal.
 Once you pass out of the secure area you’ll enter a large atrium.
 In this atrium there is an Official Disney Store, called the “Earport.”
 You will be on level 3 of the airport.
 Baggage claim is on level 2 and transportation is on level 1.

-Each line is for a specific bus which is destined for a different set of hotels.
-These buses make several hotel stops and your hotel might not be first.
+Each line is for a specific Disney Resort.
+After a wait you’ll board a bus to your resort.
+These buses make several Resort stops and your Resort might not be the first one.

-While you are enroute to your hotel there will be introductory videos for Disney World playing in the bus.
+While you are enroute to your hotel there will be Disney videos playing in the bus.

 On your departure day the service works essentially the same.

-The day prior to check out a letter will be hung on your room door telling you when and where to catch your bus to the airport (about 2 hrs 45 min prior to your plane’s departure time).
+The day prior to check out a letter will be hung on your room door telling you when and where to catch your bus to the airport (usually about 3 hrs prior to your plane’s departure time).
 Your luggage will ride with you this time.